Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Waddle racked up 61 receiving yards in his single career matchup against the Patriots, 2.5 fewer than his over/under for Sunday's game.
+- Waddle had 61 receiving yards in one career matchup against the Patriots, 3.5 fewer than his receiving yards prop bet over/under for Sunday's game (64.5).

-- Waddle caught a touchdown pass in that matchup against the Patriots.

 - The Patriots have the NFL's third-ranked pass defense this season, yielding 208.0 yards per game through the air.